loicgreffier/docsource/README.md

 ## Download

 You can download Docsource from the [GitHub releases page](https://github.com/loicgreffier/docsource/releases).
-It is available in four different formats:
+It is available in the following formats:

 - JAR (requires Java 21)
 - Windows
-- Linux, statically linked with Musl
+- Linux AMD64 (statically linked with Musl)
+- Linux ARM64
 - MacOS

 Additionally, Docker images are available on [Docker Hub](https://hub.docker.com/r/loicgreffier/docsource):